Alabama Wildlife Services

 MICE & RATS

 All these rats are known for being able to gnaw through almost anything.
 This can make rat exclusions very hard and time consuming.
 We recommend trapping the animals over poison because this makes it easier to remove the rats.
-Using poison for controlling the population outside of the home isn’t a bad idea but this should be done by a licensed and insured professional.

-Rats, mice are known for carrying diseases such as jaundice, rat-bite fever, trichinosis, hantavirus, salmonellosis and listeria.
-They are all known to multiple very quickly with mice having between five to ten litters per year.
+They are all known to multiply very quickly with mice having between five to ten litters per year.
 Rats have between six to eight litters per year.
 Both can produce between five to ten offspring per litter and these offspring start producing litters in four to six weeks.

 catch mice and rats